Small can surprise…

 How hot are pequin peppers?

 In terms of overall heat, they are slightly shy of chiltepin peppers, hovering near the middle of the pepper scale.
 That’s about 40,000 to 60,000 Scoville heat units, which means it’s slightly hotter than a cayenne pepper.
-Compared to our reference point, the popular jalapeño, it’s typically about 12 times spicier.
+Compared to our reference point, the popular jalapeño, it’s typically about twelve times spicier.

 So pequin peppers and chiltepin are different?

 They are closely related, but many people confuse the two or think they are the same thing.
 They hail from the same regions – northern Mexico and the southern United States.
 These are both tiny chilies.
 Both peppers are typically less than an inch in length, though the pequin can get larger overall.
-In fact they both share the moniker “bird pepper” because they are both loved by birds.
+In fact, they both share the moniker “bird pepper” because they are both loved by birds.
 Due to their size, they are easy for birds to eat, and birds aren’t affected by capsaicin in the way that humans are – they don’t feel the heat.

-But let’s talk differences.
+But let’s talk about differences.
 Pequin chilies have, as mentioned, a slightly milder heat – though both rank easily into the medium to hot end of the Scoville scale.
 Their shape is different from the chiltepin, more of an elongated oval rather than the roundness of the tepin.
 In fact, the pequin is often referred to as the rice pepper because of its rice-like shape.